k1ngkevin/ttyboid/README.md

 A tiny terminal boids simulation written in Zig. `ttyboids` fills your terminal with a flock of arrow characters that steer around each other using simple local rules.
-There is no graphics library or game engine here: the program talks directly to the terminal, reads its current size, draws each boid with ANSI escape sequences, and updates the flock in a loop.
+There is no graphics library or game engine.
+The program talks directly to the terminal, reads its current size, draws each boid with ANSI escape sequences, and updates the flock in a loop.

-It is meant to be small enough to read in one sitting, while still showing a few useful systems-programming ideas: terminal control, raw keyboard input, vector math, randomness, and emergent behavior from simple rules.

 ## How it Works